Miglia Quadrato

 novices.
 Of course, selection of a route and

-navigation between the chosen points is a
+navigation between the chosen points was a

 challenge (especially given one way streets, turn